koladev32/drf-simple-apikey/README.md

   </a>
 </div>

-For the full documentation, visit [https://djangorestframework-simple-apikey.readthedocs.io/en/latest/](https://djangorestframework-simple-apikey.readthedocs.io/en/latest/).
+For the full documentation, visit [https://drf-api-key.koladev.xyz](https://drf-api-key.koladev.xyz).

 ## Package Renaming Notice

-**Notice:** The `djangorestframework-simple-apikey` package is being renamed to `drf-simple-apikey` to improve usability and align with common naming conventions.
-Please update your installations:
+**Notice:** The `djangorestframework-simple-apikey` package was renamed to `drf-simple-apikey` to improve usability and align with common naming conventions.
+If you still have the old package installed, update it:

 1. Replace the old package:
    ```bash